La Bluette – Art Nouveau

 Many artists can be considered as the precursors of Art Nouveau including Germany’s Ernst Hackel or England’s members of the pre-raphaelite Brotherhood.

-Many of Guimard’s entrances to the Paris metro have been pulled down or moved from one station to the other.
-Gradually, Art Nouveau was hated by Parisians who dubbed it “Style Nouille” (Nouille could be translated by “naff“).
+One has pulled down many of Guimard’s entrances to the Paris metro.
+One even moved from one station to the other.
+Gradually, Art Nouveau was hated by Parisians who dubbed it “Style Nouille” (One could translate Nouille by “naff“).
 Fortunately, our station in Denfert Rochereau (Paris, 14th district) is still there.